tiny-dnn/tiny-dnn/doc/Adding-a-new-layer.md

 }
 ```

 Congratulations!
-Now you can use this new class as a tiny-cnn layer.
+Now you can use this new class as a tiny-dnn layer.